shivammotani/Telegram_Bot_using_Django/README.md

 ### Step 7: See the bot interactions in real time

-Visit http://127.0.0.1:8000/ and see the Query results by all the users in a tabular formaat
+Visit http://127.0.0.1:8000/ and see the Query results by all the users in a tabular format.
+Note: You might have to refresh the webpage to see the updated data